 How to make a booking

-The establishment’s official website seems to have died, and their Facebook page hasn’t been updated since 2016, so bookings are best made through third-party restaurant booking sites like Hot Pepper Gourmet, Ikyu or Retty (all Japanese).
-For online bookings in English, Voyagin (run by Japanese conglomerate Rakuten) seems to offer bookings for the cost of the table charge.
+You can make bookings on the restaurant’s official website or through third-party restaurant booking sites like Hot Pepper Gourmet, Ikyu or Retty (all Japanese).
 Alternatively, if you speak Japanese you can book the old-fashioned way and call the LUXIS Aqua Restaurant & Bar directly (03-5428-2288).

 I rate LUXIS Aqua Restaurant & Bar: 9/10 for the classy atmosphere and delivering on the promise of a gigantic aquarium.
 It really is overwhelming.
 Minus 1 point for lack of non-smoking area.